 - Calderwood Reservoir is a small, 514-acre reservoir that has a lot to offer for anglers.
 The primary game fish are trout, largemouth and smallmouth bass, black crappie, and rock bass—the most abundant in the Calderwood waters.
 As winter begins to hit Tennessee, virtually no one visits the little lake but on Calderwood, the trout fishing heats up as the temperatures drop.

-- The deep, clear waters of South Holston Lake is home to an abundance of fish species including black bass, bluegill, crappie, walleye, rainbow trout, and catfish.
+- South Holston Lake is home to fish species including black bass, bluegill, crappie, walleye, rainbow trout, and catfish.
 The South Holston River, which empties into the lake six miles southwest, is home to an annual spring migration of white bass.
 According to locals, “When the serviceberry and dogwood bloom, the white bass run.”

 Tennessee and Cumberland River Systems Below the dams, the oxygenated waters contain striper, crappie, sauger, trophy catfish, and largemouth and smallmouth bass.
 The Cumberland River is rarely viewed as a fishing hot spot; however, it offers endless opportunities for angling.
 It is home to healthy populations of catfish that sometimes weigh in excess of 30 pounds.
 The lower ends of major creeks that feed the Cumberland also offer good sauger-fishing prospects.
 Whether you are fishing with a view of downtown Nashville or Knoxville, the Cumberland and Tennessee River Systems offer healthy populations of game fish.